wisniewskikr/java-springboot/springboot-docker-kubernetes-config-external-configmap/README.md

 -----------

 ##### Goal
-The goal of this project is to present how to use external configuration file in simple "Hello World" Java Spring Boot application using Docker tool.
+The goal of this project is to present how to use external configuration file - so called **configmap** - in simple "Hello World" Java Spring Boot application using Kubernetes tool.

 ##### Details
 * External configuration means that configuration file is not included in application.
 It's very flexible solution because developer can very easly update configuration files
 * This example application just displays text: "Hello World".
 This text is stored in `application.properties` file.
 But this file is not in resources so Spring Boot does not see it by default.
-You have to mount it using Docker `volume` attribute
+You have to mount it using "configmap" in Kubernetes tool
-* More information about Docker tool you can find here: `https://docs.google.com/document/d/1tKdfZIrNhTNWjlWcqUkg4lteI91EhBvaj6VDrhpnCnk/edit?usp=sharing`
+* More information about Kubernetes tool you can find here: `https://docs.google.com/document/d/1jOsK3Lkbkoq-Xx7Ln9o_ozCt6XpcSElOwu1o2AfQnNc/edit?usp=sharing`

 PRECONDITIONS